 To optimize the planning of Crop Cutting Experiments (CCE), it is important to have information on where what grows and the crop stage of development.
 In this TEP-Food Security pilot, Sentinel 2 imagery will be used to demonstrate its capabilities in identifying agricultural fields and to extract information on the crop’s phenology.

-The Sentinel 2 data is processed from level 1C till level 2A derived biophysical parameters via the TEP Food Security platform.
-A processing chain is embedded that uses iCOR for atmospheric corrections, SEN2COR for cloud/shadow masking and the BIOPAR (as in the SNAP toolbox) for the retrieval of biophysical parameters.
+The Sentinel 2 data is processed from level 1C till level 2A derived biophysical parameters using a processing service of VITO Remote Sensing on the Food Security using a processing service on the Food security TEP platform.
+The imbeded processing chain uses iCOR for atmospheric corrections, SEN2COR for cloud/shadow masking and the BIOPAR algorithm (as in the SNAP toolbox) for the retrieval of biophysical parameters.
 These basic data are further treated with techniques to identify and extract agricultural fields.
 Time series of biophysical parameters are extracted at the parcel level, gap-filled and smoothed to estimate the crop’s growing stage.

 Improved access to credits for smallholder farms

-The second part of Service pilot 2 is a test case that brings together a local African company that provide micro credits to farmers with the Global Smart Farm concept using the Food Security TEP.
-FarmDrive, a local company from Kenya has been founded with the explicit goal to leverage technology to enable smallholder farmers (SHFs) in Africa to achieve self-sustenance.
+The second part of Service pilot 2 is a test case that brings together a local African company that provide micro credits to smallholder farmers (SHFs) with the Global Smart Farm concept using the Food Security TEP.
+FarmDrive, a local company from Kenya has been founded with the explicit goal to leverage technology to enable SHFs in Africa to achieve self-sustenance.
 FarmDrive expands access to credit to underserved smallholder farmers by providing modern tech-driven credit assessment tools.

 Presently, the FarmDrive mobile loan service does not make use of EO data.
 However, in order to access the risk and performance of agricultural loans, crop and soil monitoring throughout the crop growth cycle could be crucial.
 EO information will be used to monitor agricultural crops at the regional scale, which will assist in improving FarmDrive credit scoring and loan repayments as well as managing FarmDrive portfolio risk.

 Various vegetation indices (VIs) from several satellite sensors have already been explored in crop condition monitoring, crop acreage estimates, crop yield forecasting and crop modelling at regional and national scales.
 The Normalized Difference Vegetation Index (NDVI), based on the contrast between the maximum absorption in the red portion and the maximum reflection in the near-infrared portion of the electromagnetic spectrum has been widely utilized for crop monitoring and agricultural statistics.
 Yet, NDVI has some limitations in predicting the biomass especially of dense vegetation, as reported in a number of studies.
-Hence, to monitor crop development and surface soil moisture, EO leaf area and soil moisture products will be provided on Food Security TEP.
-An additional Customized Service will provide time series of crop yield estimates and crop development for regions defined by the FarmDrive geolocation algorithm.
+Hence, to monitor crop development and surface soil moisture, EO leaf area and soil moisture products are provided using processing services of VISTA GmbH on the Food Security TEP.
+An additional Customized Service does provide time series of crop yield estimates and crop development for regions defined by the FarmDrive geolocation algorithm.